jcasimir/railsconf_tutorials/source/sessions/factored_mvc.markdown

 $ git checkout -b iteration4
 {% endterminal %}

-### Current User is not Current
+### Current User is No Longer Current

-In `app/models/tag_cloud.rb` we're referring to a `current_user`, but users in the model aren't really `current`, that's a controller/view level bit of logic.
+In `app/models/tag_cloud.rb` we're referring to a `current_user`, but users in the model aren't really `current`, that's a concern for the web-part of the application (controllers and views).

 Rename `current_user` to `user`, and run the `lockdown` test to make sure you did it correctly.